HomeFinding Aids to the CollectionsFinding Aid to the Papers of A. Richard Thompson, 1963-2010

 From 1956 to 1957 he worked with E.M.
 I. Electronics Ltd., Feltham, Middlesex, on missile guidance and telemetry problems.
 He joined the staff of Harvard University, and was Research Associate until 1961 and Research Fellow from 1961-1962.
 He worked in solar radio astronomy at the Fort Davis, Texas, Radio Astronomy Station of Harvard College Observatory.
 He was at Stanford University from 1962-1972, where he was involved in design and construction of the five-element synthesis array, and from 1966-1972 held a concurrent visiting appointment at Owens Valley Radio Observatory.

 In January 1973 he joined the National Radio Astronomy Observatory.
 He was Project Engineer for the VLA Project until February 1974, and from February 1974 through February 1978 was Assistant-Head and then Head of the VLA Project’s Electronics Division.
 From January 1975 through December 1980 he served as Deputy Project Manager for the construction phase of the VLA Project.
 From June 1978 to August 1984 he was Systems Engineer and Frequency Coordinator for the VLA Project.
 While working on the VLA Project, Thompson was at various times responsible for the detailed design of parts of the IF and local oscillator sub-systems, performed systems studies to determine design tolerances in many areas of electronics; after the array was completed in December 1980, he was responsible for testing and investigation of systems problems, and for frequency coordination.
 In August 1984 Thompson moved from Socorro NM to Charlottesville VA to work on the VLBA Project, first as Head of the VLBA Electronics Division (August 1984-1986), then as Systems Engineer (March 1986-1988), and from July 1987 through 1992 was Deputy Manager of the VLBA Project.
 He was responsible for the system design, construction, and testing of the receiving electronics for the VLBA, including management of the engineering group involved.
 From July 1988 until his retirement on July 30, 1999 he was Scientist with Continuing Appointment, and served as Deputy Head of the Central Electronics Laboratory, 1992-1998.
-In November 2001 he was awarded the title of Emeritus Scientist.
+In November 2001 he became Emeritus Scientist.

 He chaired the Local Organizing Committees for IAU Symposium 97 on Extragalactic Radio Sources, held in Albuquerque NM in 1981, and for the NRAO Workshop on Synthesis Imaging held in Socorro NM in 1982.